Ready To Buy The Dip On Facebook?

 As far as a short-term price target, I expect shares to test the 20-day moving average again as it has nicely all year.
 It has acted as strong support and by the time we hit earnings it will be closer to $143.
 Barring any kind of catastrophic report shares shouldn't test the 50-day moving average, which is closer to $140.
 And for good measure, the RSI has reached overbought territory, meaning there is likely to be a dip in the near future.

 Now, this doesn't mean Facebook won't continue its impressive rally and keep the momentum going further - it's possible it does.
 The difference in this situation is you are looking to start or add to your position on a dip.
 For those looking to add this means you win in either scenario; if the stock dips, you buy more, if the stock rallies further, your current position increases.
-For those looking to add it's more of a decision of buying before earnings versus after earnings.
+For those looking to start a position it's more of a decision of buying before earnings versus after earnings.
 My entire point is the likelihood is after earnings will provide a better entry point.

 The alternative is to sell out-of-the-money puts.
 Either you keep the premium if it continues to rally or you are put the shares at the dip (strike) of your choosing.
 Either way you accomplish a win considering your bullish stance.